 Your picnic will only go as well as the food and if you open your hamper to find half of it has escaped, your lemonade bottle is dripping with coleslaw and your sandwiches have already curled at the edges, there will be some pretty sad faces in the group.

 Think about food safety, do you need a cool bag or box?
 Or will a wicker hamper suffice?
 Keep things like your meat, dairy and other usual refrigerated foods cool.
-Items like quiche or meat pies are best to taken pre-cut or purchased in small portions so that you can serve straight from the box rather than leaving them out in the sun.
+Items like quiche or meat pies are best taken pre-cut or purchased in small portions so that you can serve them straight from the box rather than leaving them out in the sun.
 Carry wet wipes and hand gel to keep little hands clean!

 Finally, consider your cutlery and glasses.
 We’d always recommend taking plastic options for both, your best crystal or silverware stands the risk of getting damaged or thrown away when out on location.

 Easy picnic food

 A staple picnic hamper idea, sandwiches are perfect for the typical picnic lunch so we couldn’t leave them out.
 We recommend sandwich fillings that are dry and can have any dressing or sauces added on arrival.
 Pre-packed wet sandwich fillers are delicious, but when transporting sandwiches to a picnic, the bread can turn soggy in seconds.

 Sausage rolls, cocktail sausages, scotch eggs and chicken drumsticks are all classic picnic treats because they are easy to eat by hand and travel well.
 They’re also easy picnic foods that taste amazing, so there’s never any hassle when you’re on the move.
 As mentioned, the beauty of these is that they can be added to your picnic hamper pre-packed from the store and in singular portions (mini pork pies, savoury eggs and mini sausage rolls) so these can be eaten straight from the cool box.